ensdomains/blog/CONTRIBUTING.md

 - Sync/Push your changes.
 - Finally, create a pull request on GitHub to get your article published.

-## Quick Start Guide for Writing Articles on ens.blog.domains Locally
+## Quick Start Guide for Writing Articles on blog.ens.domains Locally

 This guide assumes you've got [Visual Studio Code](https://code.visualstudio.com/), [NodeJS](https://nodejs.org/en), and [pnpm](https://pnpm.io/) installed.
 If not, go ahead and install those first.
 We recommend to run this on Linux or WSL.